+The CDC guidance recommends that playgrounds be closed, if possible, or otherwise to stagger use and disinfect in between use.
+The CDPH guidance recommends limiting the use of shared playground equipment, but where allowed, cleaning and disinfecting between uses.
+The CDE guidance recommends disinfecting playground equipment frequently - at least daily.
 The School will set up hand hygiene stations at the entrance points so that students can wash/sanitize their hands before they enter the school facilities each day.

 During this time, the School is restricting parent volunteers and visitors.
 Parents and visitors, who are authorized to enter the School's facility, will not be able to enter until they have cleared the screening protocols set forth in the School's Policy and Protocols for Screening Students.
-Parents and visitors will be required to maintain six-foot physical distancing while on campus.
+Parents and visitors will be required to maintain 6 ft physical distancing while on campus.